yunhao-qian/Othello-AlphaZero/README.md

 While many open-source AlphaZero implementations exist, they often simplify the algorithm or lack performance optimization.
 This project aims to deliver a high-performance AlphaZero implementation specifically for Othello.
 Key features include:

 - Efficient bitwise board position representation and manipulation.
-- Multi-threaded C++ MCTS implementation.
+- Multi-threaded, batched MCTS implementation in C++.
-- PyTorch-based ResNet neural network architecture from the AlphaGo Zero paper.
+- PyTorch-based ResNet neural network architecture from the [AlphaGo Zero]((https://discovery.ucl.ac.uk/id/eprint/10045895/1/agz_unformatted_nature.pdf)) paper.
 - A training pipeline for self-play data generation and neural network training.
 - A CLI for playing games between humans, the AlphaZero agent, and third-party agents (e.g., Egaroucid).
 - A script for evaluating training progress using an Elo rating system variant.